Hiphop602/App-notification-Example/README.md

-# App-notification-Example
+# An example of a Notifier

-An example of how to make a notifier :)
+# How to install plyer